 For instance, JONJEE HI-TECH INDUSTRIAL & COMMERCIAL HOLDING, a leading condiment company in China, is expanding its soy sauce production facility in Yangxi, China.
 The new expansion adds 200,000 tons of soy sauce production to the plant, and by 2020 it is expected to reach full production capacity.

 With the growing demand for business entertainment, many people are going to restaurants, pubs, tea houses, and other eateries for everyday meals and gatherings with friends.
 This has urged the development of catering services.
 As the spending power of households of middle-income and above increases, the frequency of eating out also rises

 So as Chinese consumers dine out more, Soy sauce’s profits have been growing.
 For example, the firm Haitian has registered net income growth of more than 20 percent for seven straight quarters and the figure was expected to grow 25 percent in 2018 and 26 percent in 2019.
 The soy sauce maker’s heady growth isn’t without risks.
 In its interim report, Haitian noted that its business would suffer if the prices of soybeans and sugar, the main raw materials in the condiment’s production, increase.
 Higher tariffs levied by China on U.S. soybeans amid escalating trade tensions may boost domestic soy prices

-The emergence of private label brands is one of the positive trends that can influence the growth of the global soy sauces market during the forecast period.
-The private label products are priced lesser than mainstream brands and this makes private label products a popular option among consumers who are budget conscious.
+The emergence of private label brands is one of the positive trends that can influence the growth of the global soy sauce market during the forecast period.
+The private-label products are priced lesser than mainstream brands and this makes private-label products a popular option among consumers who are budget conscious.
 The market share of private label players is increasing in all the segments of packaged foods.